byzyworks/tridymake-mscs-edition/README.md

 ### **Control: `@exit`**

-The `@exit` clause is meant as a control command for the TridyDB interactive terminal, causing the interactive terminal to close.
+The `@exit` clause is meant as a control command for the Tridymake interactive terminal, causing the interactive terminal to close.

 If it is sent in a string where multiple statements are present, then it will exit at the moment before the statements following it are processed.
 As a result, `@get a; @exit; @get b;` is equivalent to just `@get a;`.